Prison Ship Martyrs' Monument: Planning and construction

-The Fort Greene chapter of the DAR was formed in 1896 in Brooklyn to foster the construction of a "suitable memorial to the memory of martyrs, civilian, military and naval, who perished in the noisome prison ships anchored in the Wallabout Bay during the Revolutionary War".
+The Fort Greene chapter of the DAR was founded by Eliza M. Chandler White and formed in 1896 in Brooklyn to foster the construction of a "suitable memorial to the memory of martyrs, civilian, military and naval, who perished in the noisome prison ships anchored in the Wallabout Bay during the Revolutionary War".
 The group quickly partnered with the Old Brooklynites to increase focus on the memorial.

 Following the discovery of additional bones in the Brooklyn Naval Yard in 1899, interest in establishing a significant monument was again renewed.
 On June 16, 1900, the bones found during additional excavations in the Brooklyn Navy Yard were interred in the crypt with full military honors.
 The boxes were reported to be oak, 5 ft long and 2 ft wide.
 On June 19, 1900, the Brooklyn Eagle reported that a committee had been appointed to build a larger memorial to replace the current one.
 Due to the work of this committee, funds for a new monument were finally considered and raised.

 Funding for a larger monument came from all levels of government.
 On June 28, 1902, a joint resolution of the House and Senate appropriated $100,000 for the memorial construction under the provision that an additional $100,000 be raised from other sources.
 In the following months, New York State provided $25,000, and New York City $50,000, while private contributions provided another $25,000.
 Following funds being established, the Prison Ship Martyrs Association was incorporated in Albany on May 9, 1903 to oversee the work and the renowned architect Stanford White (1853–1906) of the architectural firm of McKim, Mead & White was commissioned to design it.
 The contract for construction of the monument was awarded to Carlin Construction Company under the project supervision of Lieut.
 Col. W. L. Marshall.

 In 1776, Fort Greene Park was the site of Fort Putnam, one of a series of defenses built on the high land in Brooklyn.
 The construction was supervised by Colonel Rufus Putnam and the purpose was to protect New York from the British.